 St Mary's Church of England School take online safety very seriously both in terms of our pupils and all of our staff.
-Please also refer to our online safety policy and the code of conduct policy for staff.
+Please also refer to St Mary's Church of England School's online safety policy and the acceptable user policy for staff.

-All staff safeguarding training will include regular online safety training and briefings.
+All staff safeguarding training will include regular on line safety training and briefings.
 This is to help build the school community's understanding and confidence in recognising areas of concern and vulnerability in relation to children's /students use of online technology both in and outside of school.